Snowflakes and Chocolate

-The next day, after chasing snowflakes for hours and then sitting down to a savory dinner of scallops (topped with marmalade and caramelized onions), Janet set a small dish of Dove bars on the table.
+I chased snowflakes for several hours before sitting down to a savory dinner of scallops (topped with marmalade and caramelized onions), Janet set a small dish of Dove bars on the table.
 “Just a little sweet to finish the meal.”

 We unwrapped our candies.
 “Satisfy your sense of surprise,” Janet announced.
 Mine was, well, a little vague: “Stir your sense of pleasure.”

-The third day began at 3:30 in the morning.
-I woke up, sensing a good flurry was happening.
+At 3:30 in the morning, I woke up, sensing a good flurry was happening.
 I suited up and headed out the door onto the deck.
 The air was still.
 An owl who-who-ed from a tree close by.
-Snow crystals fell like mini tumbleweeds, shimmering like tiny mirrors reflecting moonlight.
+Snow crystals fell like mini tumbleweeds, shimmering like tiny mirrors reflecting the moonlight.

 For 30 minutes I collected and photographed prisms, plates, stars and yes, the tree-like, stellar dendrites as the classic snowflakes are called.
 I even saw a rare, 12-sided snowflake.

-The falling snowflakes shrank to the size and shape of poppy seeds.
-A strong breeze blew snow all over my equipment.
-I didn’t mind.
-I was ecstatic, having witnessed and photographed Nature’s magic.
+Just like that.
+The falling snowflakes shrank to the size of poppy seeds.
+A strong breeze dusted snow all over my equipment.
+I happily resigned my fate, still glowing from the 30-minute gift of snowflakes.
 I opened the sliding glass door and stepped inside.

 Janet patted her cat, Pigafetta and sipped coffee.
 I described the 12-sided snowflake and the beautiful, jewel-like plates.

 Janet smiled and pushed the bowl of Dove bars towards me.
 We both selected one and peeled off the red foil.
 The words printed inside seemed to leap off the wrapper.
 I looked at Janet.
 Her eyes were sparkling with playful delight.